 Here in Des Moines, there are thousands of homes built anywhere from the 80s through the early 2000s that still have honey oak trim, built-ins, paneling, and cabinetry.
 Sometimes, we will paint them white, but often it can be cost prohibitive.
 And sometimes, my clients like the natural wood oak, because it can be very beautiful, so we keep it.

 As in the Benjamin Moore post from last week, I chose the same two spots in our home that still have honey oak trim or cabinetry and photographed large swatches of the five colors next to the wood.
-These photos might not be very exciting, but they demonstrate these five colors in different exposures with varying shades of honey oak.
+These photos might not be very exciting, but they demonstrate these six wall paint colors in different exposures with varying shades of honey oak wood.

 The set of photos taken by our kitchen cabinetry get northern light, and the set taken by our stair railing get more southern light.
 I took these photos around 9:00 in the morning here in Iowa.
 In the set of photos by the cabinetry, I also included a small piece of oak trim with a light stain for another variation on honey oak.